Queen Beatrix International Airport: Overview

 The airport offers United States border preclearance facilities.

+The airport originally served as main hub for Air Aruba until its bankruptcy in 2000.
+Before Aruba's separation from the Netherlands Antilles in 1986 it was also one of three hubs for ALM Antillean Airlines as well as home base for Tiara Air until 2016.

 A terminal for private aircraft opened in 2007.
-The airport used to serve as the hub for bankrupt airline Air Aruba, which was for many years an international airline.
-Before Aruba's separation from the Netherlands Antilles in 1986 it was also one of three hubs for ALM Antillean Airlines as well as a home base for Tiara Air until 2016.

-Since 2013 the airport is home to Aruba Airlines, a local airline.
+Since 2013 the airport is home to Aruba Airlines.
 The airline has three Airbus A320 family aircraft and two Bombardier CRJ200.
 The main focus of Aruba Airlines is connecting the region through its hub.

 History

-In 1934, Manuel Viana launched a weekly mail and passenger service between Aruba and Curacao, with A.J.
+In 1934, Manuel Viana launched a weekly mail and passenger service between Aruba and Curaçao, with A.J.
 Viccellio piloting Loening C-2H Air Yacht PJ-ZAA from a mud-flat runway.
 Commercial services were taken over by KLM from 24 December 1934.
 Later they were transferred to a graded runway known as the KLM field.
+KLM's Snip, the PJ-AIS a Fokker tri-motor, ushered in the scheduled flying age in Aruba on 19 January 1935.
+Together with the KLM's “Oriol”, the PJ-AIO, also a three-engine Fokker, they flew until 1946, after which they were scrapped.

+On its bi-weekly Aruba-Curaçao operations, KLM transported 2,695 passengers on 471 flights.

 During World War II, the airport was used by the United States Army Air Forces Sixth Air Force defending Caribbean shipping and the Panama Canal against German submarines.
 The airfield was renamed Dakota Field; the terminal facilities became Dakota Airport.
 Flying units assigned to the airfield were: